 Is Filtration Necessary For An Outdoor Goldfish Pond?

 Goldfish are relatively low-maintenance pets, and they can thrive in a wide range of environments.
 However, they produce a fair amount of waste, so a pond with a large goldfish population may require some filtration.

-Here are a couple of reasons why filters are recommended for outdoor goldfish ponds:
+Here are a couple of reasons why there are many koi pond filters options recommended for outdoor goldfish ponds:

 Investing in a good filter can help ensure that your goldfish pond remains healthy and beautiful for years to come.
 If you are interested in keeping your pond clean the natural way, be sure to check out our guide to natural pond filtration.

 Is A Pump Necessary For An Outdoor Goldfish Pond?

 The answer is: it depends.
 When it comes to goldfish ponds, pumps serve multiple important purposes.

 - First and foremost, they help to keep the water circulating.
 This is important because goldfish are prone to various diseases caused by stagnant water

 - Circulating water is also oxygenated water, which is essential for the health of goldfish